 Social Work with Children, Young People and Families highlights

 The PG Diploma meets all nine of the professional requirements in the ‘specialist’ category.
+This programme is only open to qualified social workers.

 - The programme has been accredited by the Northern Ireland Post-Qualifying Education and Training Partnership and offers a professional award and requirements at the specialist level.